 How to take it

-Acrivastine doesn't usually upset your stomach.
-You can take it whether you have eaten recently or not.
+Acrivastine does not usually upset your stomach.
+You can take it with or without food.

 Swallow the capsules whole.
 Do not chew them.

 Always take acrivastine capsules with a drink of water, milk or juice (but do not drink grapefruit juice with acrivastine as you may be more likely to get side effects).